rynmurdock/rynmurdock.github.io/_pages/about.md

 * Lower barriers to access to ML systems posed by data-efficiency issues and compute-requirements, and
 * Adapt ML models for creative uses.

-I'm also interested in & have worked in areas of art, psychology, linguistics, & visual search.
+I'm also interested in & have worked in areas of Art, Psychology, Linguistics, Visual Search, & Materials Informatics.

 Formerly affiliated with the University of Utah, my Patreon, & Adobe.